 How A Grid Connect Inverter Feeds Power

 Consider a water pipe.
 If you only need a small amount of water to flow through the pipe then you don’t need to apply much pressure at all, but if you want to get a lot of water through that same pipe it needs to be forced in under pressure.
-It is the same with a solar inverter.
-If it needs to feed a lot of power into small cables or if the cables span a long distance it applies more pressure to feed the power in by raising the AC voltage.
-All grid connect inverters are constantly monitoring the AC voltage and if it goes too high they will automatically shut down, and this will be happening when the system should be working at it’s best if the cables are too small for the length the power needs to be pushed.
+It’s similar with a solar inverter, if it needs to feed a lot of power into small cables or if the cables span a long distance there will be a lot of resistance in the cables and to overcome this resistance the inverter will apply more pressure to feed the power in and it does this by raising the AC voltage.
+All grid connect inverters are constantly monitoring the AC voltage and if it goes too high they will automatically shut down to keep the system within the electricity distributors operating parameters.
+If the cables are too small for the length the power needs to be pushed this problem is going to happen and it’s going to be happen when the system should be working at it’s best – in the middle of a nice sunny day.

-If your solar power system is on a rural property at a distance from the street power lines we recommend a site inspection to ascertain whether your property will suit a single phase or 3 phase solar inverter as we can calculate the expected voltage rise and efficiency of a system at your property by inspecting your site.
+If your solar power system is on a rural property at a distance from the street power lines we recommend a site inspection to ascertain whether your property will suit a single phase or 3 phase solar inverter.
+By checking the size of your cables and the distances involved we can calculate the expected voltage rise and efficiency of a system at your property to ensure the correct system is designed to meet your requirements.

 A 3-5 kW 3 phase solar inverter is normally only required on rural properties where the solar power system is installed a long way from the street power lines.
 This is because the inverter could possibly have to raise the voltage above its preset limits to “push” the power it’s generating back to the street.
 Whether this is required can be quickly ascertained through a site inspection by the solar power experts at Gold Coast Solar Power Solutions.
 Another question we are often asked is about how single phase solar works with maximising self consumption when you have 3 phase.
 For the answer please checkout the following post: 3 phase power and solar feed in tariffs – Do I need a 3 phase solar inverter?